-For vendors interested in doing business with Columbia University, there are several points to be aware of:
+For suppliers interested in doing business with Columbia University, there are several points to be aware of:

-- The University has a set of preferred vendors, selected through a competitive sourcing process, that schools and departments are encouraged and often required to use for many goods and services.
-Agreements with preferred vendors are multi-year contracts.
-Vendors who are interested in participating in future competitive sourcing opportunities should contact the Purchasing Department to inquire on opportunities.
-It is recommended checking in on an annual basis on preferred vendor opportunities, but not any more frequently.
-Vendors should inquire about basic requirements for consideration.
+- The University has a set of preferred suppliers (UwPA's), selected through a competitive sourcing process, that schools and departments are encouraged and often required to use for many goods and services.
+Agreements with preferred suppliers are multi-year contracts.
+Suppliers who are interested in participating in future competitive sourcing opportunities should contact the Purchasing Department to inquire on opportunities.
+It is recommended checking in on an annual basis on various sourcing opportunities, but not any more frequently.
+Suppliers should inquire about basic requirements for consideration.

-- Outside of preferred vendor sourcing, many sourcing decisions are made at the school and department level.
-There are hundreds of decision makers across these decentralized departments.
-There is no one way to become visible to these decision-makers.
-As word-of-mouth is one method, once a vendor has been awarded business by a department, providing excellent service, high-quality good, competitive pricing and effective compliance support are often best strategies for getting known by other departments and considered for other opportunities.
+- Outside of preferred supplier sourcing efforts, many sourcing decisions are made at the school and department level.
+There are hundreds of decision makers across these decentralized departments and suppliers need to seek out opportunities with these decision makers to gain visability.
+Once a supplier has been awarded business by a schools or department, providing excellent service, high-quality goods, competitive pricing and effective compliance support are often the best strategies for getting known by other departments and considered for other opportunities.

 - Sourcing at both the central Purchasing and school/department level is done on University and department determined schedules, and reflect University strategic priorities.
-Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting many months.
+Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting much longer.

 - For more information about the range of goods and services that the University sources, please refer to the Purchasing website.